-- 57.1.
+- 55.1.
 Dorset LEP was allocated £11.8m funding in 2020 to deliver jobs, skills and infrastructure across the region to target economic challenges as a result of the coronavirus pandemic.
-It is supporting the delivery of shovel-ready infrastructure projects to boost economic growth and fuel local recovery and jobs. - 57.2.
+It is supporting the delivery of shovel-ready infrastructure projects to boost economic growth and fuel local recovery and jobs. - 55.2.
 The Getting Building Fund ended in March 2022.
-The delivery of outcomes until March 2025 is overseen by a Dorset LEP Committee and reports directly to the main Dorset LEP Board.
+The delivery of outcomes until March 2025 is overseen by a Dorset LEP Committee and reports directly to the main Dorset LEP Board. - 55.3.
+For up to date amount of funding secured, outputs and outcomes, see our Programme Dashboard.

-58. Section 6: Dorset LEP partnership working, stakeholder management and public engagement
+56. Section 6: Dorset LEP partnership working, stakeholder management and public engagement

-- 58.1.
-Dorset LEP works with several partners both within Dorset and across the wider region and nationally to ensure that strategic investments aligns with Dorset LEP's ambitions and that best practice is shared. - 58.2.
-Dorset LEP commits to continue working with the LEP Network through the themed meetings, including the commitment to work with LEPs across the country to shape pieces of work.

-- 58.3.
-Dorset LEP is committed to ensuring business, local authorities, the community and wider public are engaged in our strategy development and decision-making processes. - 58.4.
+- 56.1.
+Dorset LEP works with several partners both within Dorset and across the wider region and nationally to ensure that strategic investments align with Dorset LEP's ambitions, and that best practice is shared. - 56.2.
+Dorset LEP commits to continue working with the Business Board Network (formerly the LEP Network) through the themed meetings, including the commitment to work with LEPs across the country to shape pieces of work. - 56.3.
+Dorset LEP is committed to ensuring business, local authorities, the community and wider public are engaged in our strategy development and decision-making processes. - 56.4.
 How Dorset LEP does this is set out in the following section.

-59. Partnership and collaboration
+57. Partnership and collaboration

-- 59.1.
+- 57.1.
 Dorset LEP is partnered with several different bodies, including local authorities, other LEPs and member organisations to develop and deliver strategy and projects within Dorset.
-Further information can be found on the Dorset LEP website. - 59.2.
-The Great South West is a key partnership and on-going collaboration with Cornwall & Isles of Scilly LEP and the Heart of the South West LEP.
+Further information can be found on the Dorset LEP website. - 57.2.
+The Great South West is a key partnership.
 This partnership unites the south west region and creates a clear voice and an ambitious vision for the wider region, which focuses on clean and sustainable growth, utilising our outstanding natural assets and thriving blue and green economies.
 Further information can be found on the Dorset LEP website.
-Our Great South West prospectus available to download on our website.

-60. Stakeholder management and engagement
+58. Stakeholder management and engagement

-- 60.1.
-Dorset LEP also engages with a number of stakeholders across Dorset further information about stakeholder engagement is below and our focus for each year will be published in our Delivery Plan. - 60.2.
+- 58.1.
+Dorset LEP also engages with a number of stakeholders across Dorset further information about stakeholder engagement is below and our focus for each year will be published in our Delivery Plan. - 58.2.
 Dorset LEP is committed to engaging, networking, facilitating discussions and where appropriate brokering with stakeholders from the business community and the wider public and has several successful examples, such as the creation of the Dorset Local Industrial Strategy.

-61. Dorset LEP uses several platforms to engage its stakeholders
+59. Dorset LEP uses several platforms to engage its stakeholders

-- 61.1.
-Annual General Meeting Dorset LEP holds an annual general meeting, open to the public. - 61.2.
-Conferences Dorset LEP endeavours to host an annual conference, open to the public, as well as additional conferences and business events (e.g. business breakfasts) throughout the year focused on key issues or to develop strategy, as outlined above.
-All events or conferences are publicised on the Dorset LEP website. - 61.3.
+- 59.1.
+Annual General Meeting Dorset LEP holds an annual general meeting, open to the public. - 59.2.
+Conferences Dorset LEP endeavours to host an annual conference, open to the public, as well as additional conferences and business events (e.g., business breakfasts) throughout the year focused on key issues or to develop strategy, as outlined above.
+All events or conferences are publicised on the Dorset LEP website. - 59.3.
 LinkedIn Dorset LEP has a public LinkedIn page.
-Dorset LEP Board Members and staff also have their own personal accounts where they complement and share posts from the Dorset LEP feed. - 61.4.
-Newsletters Dorset LEP publishes regular newsletters with updates on Dorset LEP activities, including opportunities for engagement from the community, key milestones on our programme delivery and information about Dorset. - 61.5.
-Press releases Dorset LEP publishes press releases direct to the media as well as on the website and is fully compliant with communications requirements set by Government for individual programmes. - 61.6.
-Publications Dorset LEP publishes an Annual Report each year as well as articles in other publications across Dorset, including the Dorset Chamber of Commerce and Industry (DCCI) magazine and monthly newsletter. - 61.7.
-Surveys Dorset LEP runs a range of surveys to gain insight from stakeholders, as necessary.
+Dorset LEP Board Members and staff also have their own personal accounts where they complement and share posts from the Dorset LEP feed. - 59.4.
+Newsletters Dorset LEP publishes regular newsletters with updates on Dorset LEP activities, including opportunities for engagement from the community, key milestones on our programme delivery and information about Dorset. - 59.5.
+Press releases Dorset LEP publishes press releases direct to the media as well as on the website and is fully compliant with communications requirements set by Government for individual programmes.